-Toermalijn has a total of six groups.
-Two groups for the care of babies and toddlers, two groups for toddlers, and two international groups: one group for babies and one for toddlers.
+Toermalijn has a total of 5 groups: 2 groups for the care of babies and toddlers, 2 groups for toddlers, and 1 international group vertical for children aged 0-4.
 Childcare centre Toermalijn is easily accessible from the Mediapark.

 Toermalijn is housed in a spacious building with many play corners and a lovely play hall.
 The garden is specially designed to challenge the children to move, play and discover.
 There is a separate baby garden for the very youngest children.